 Food lovers have been relishing in the latest trend of farm to table dining.
-Farm-to table is as clean and straightforward as the concept cooks themselves use, of creating fresh meals using ingredients and resources from local farms.
+Farm to table is as clean and straightforward as the concept cooks themselves use, of creating fresh meals using ingredients and resources from local farms.
 Ingredients are healthier, as they are not processed and contain fewer additives than most foods purchased at the grocery store.
 Many times, the fruits, vegetables and meats are also grown organically, making them healthier for the environment as well as the diners.
 When fresh, local ingredients are coupled with the skilled craftsmanship of a chef, patrons enjoy the dining experience because of fresher and cleaner flavors.
 With the rising popularity of this dining concept, it is only so natural to bring farm to table fundraising event ideas to the table.
-If you’ve been wondering how to plan a farm to table fundraiser, we’re here to help!
+If you’ve been wondering how to plan farm to table fundraisers, we’re here to help!

 Farm to Table Fundraising Ideas and Concepts

 There are several ways to implement a farm to table fundraising event.
 Below we detail two of the most popular options – to either serve a dinner with several courses, or to give guests a relaxed option and more autonomy in their experience with a tasting event or food festival.